yunus-m/nhs_fft_explorer_app/README.md

 ### PyInstaller for deploying a platform-independent app
 The user will need an installation of Docker Desktop.

 Save the Docker image out using `docker save -o fft_explorer_app.tar fft_explorer_app:latest`

 Compile the app on your target platform (Windows, Mac, or Linux); for Linux I use:
-`pyinstaller --onefile app_launcher.py --add_data "data:data" --add-data "fft_explorer_image.tar:."
+`pyinstaller --onefile app_launcher.py --add_data "data:data" --add-data "fft_explorer_image.tar:."`

 The compiled version will internally invoke `app_launcher.py` which loads the Docker image and starts a container.

+The `--onefile` switch is option, used for compiling into a single file rather than a folder.